 Finally, in this post we have seen application of variance analysis in scope, schedule and cost control.
 This technique also helps organizations that do not implement earned value management system.
-Further, Microsoft Project provides variation data for each activity in the schedule.
+Further, Microsoft Project provides variance analysis data for each activity in the schedule.
 However, MS project functions work only when project schedule has a baseline.
 This further asserts the importance of creating a baseline of project schedule to compare plan and actual data.